COURSE SYLLABUS AND OUTLINE

 PURPOSE AND APPROACH:

 Students are encouraged to form study groups to facilitate discussion.
-Each group is expected to consist of two to three students.
-During paper review process, each group can select a paper from the recent machine learning venues provided by the instructor, such as International Conference on Machine Learning, or Neural Information Processing Systems, study and present the paper in class.
+Each group is expected to consist of only two to three students.
+During paper review process, each group can select a paper from the recent machine learning venues, such as International Conference on Machine Learning, or Neural Information Processing Systems, study and present the paper in class.
 As part of the course, the students will work on a term project where each group can choose to implement the algorithms discussed in the paper they choose to present, or select one of the papers provided by the instructor to study and implement the algorithms in that respective paper.
 Each team is required to present in the classroom and submit a project report, which describes whether the algorithm could be replicated in their implementation as stated in the original paper, if not, any potential reason why.
 This exercise will help the team gain much deeper insights into certain algorithms and promote collaborations among team members.

 - Master basic concepts of machine learning, such as overfitting, statistical learning theory, different kinds of learning problems